Welcome to today's edition of the Rush 24-7 podcast.

 Not only did I do due diligence, I diligently did due diligence.

-I diligently did some show problem, and I found out where nothing got his data.
+And I found out where Nutting got his data.

-Nancy Pelosi, a year ago put out a chart.
+Nancy Pelosi, a year ago, put out a chart.

-And nutting is simply parroting a chart that Pelosi put out in May of last year.
+And Nutting is simply parroting a chart that Pelosi put out in May of last year.

 And what Pelosi did to show that Obama's spending was not nearly, nearly what everybody says it is, was to make sure that all of 2009 spending was lopped into the Bush category because of the budget done in 2008.

-It starts October 1st of 2009 of 2008 for the year 2009.
+It starts October 1st of 2009, of 2008, for the year 2009.

-So while Obama was spending his trillion dollars porculus bills, both of them one and two, Pelosi is puts out a chart that lops that spending into Bush's budget.
+So while Obama was spending his trillion dollars porculus bills, both of them one and two, Pelosi puts out a chart that lops that spending into Bush's budget.

 And when you do that, then you're able to claim that Obama didn't spend anything in 2009.